fydp-2024-55/fydp-2024.55/backend-api/README.md

 1. Install python 3.11.
 2. Run `python -m venv env` to create a virtual environment.
-3. Run `source ./env/Scripts/activate` to active the virtual environment.
+3. Run `source ./env/Scripts/activate` (or `source ./env/bin/activate` on macOS) to active the virtual environment.
 4. Run `pip install -r requirements.txt` to install packages.
 5. Run `alembic upgrade head` to migrate revisions to the database.